-This is a basic rundown of some child custody basics.
+This is a basic rundown of some child custody terminology by our Macon Child Custody Lawyer.
 It is not intended to be legal advice, but to educate viewers of some of the definitions child custody lawyers throw at them.

 In the state of Georgia, each judge would like to see both parents play a significant role in their child’s development.
 As would our child custody attorney in Macon GA, but sometimes that just is not the case.
 Often times the child’s parents cannot see eye to eye on the best parenting techniques or approaches.
 Which cause discontent in the life of the young one who simply wants to feel loved by both sides.
 When this matter has to be decided in a court of law, two areas of child custody law exist.
 That is up for discussion: Legal custody and physical custody.